Learn About The Health Benefits of B Vitamins

 Vitamin B12 (methylcobalamin (natural) and cyanocobalamin (synthetic)

-• Supplement Options: If you’re not getting the recommended amount of vitamin B12 in your diet, Cooper Complete Vitamin B12 contains 1000 mcg/serving, while Cooper Complete Original and Basic One multivitamins contain 400 mcg/sreving and Advanced B Complex contain 500 mcg/serving.
+- Supplement Options: If you’re not getting the recommended amount of vitamin B12 in your diet, Cooper Complete Vitamin B12 contains 1000 mcg/serving, while Cooper Complete Original and Basic One multivitamin contain 400 mcg/serving and Advanced B Complex contain 500 mcg/serving.
 The Vitamin B12 in Cooper Complete products is always in the more easily absorbable methylcobalamin form.